jpulse-net/jpulse-framework/docs/dev/work-items.md

 - type: Feature
 - objective: better onboarding, teaching developers how to create a full MVC trio.

-### W-0: view: page headers with anchor links for copy & paste
+### W-0: view: page headers with anchor links for copy & paste in browser URL bar
 - status: 🕑 PENDING
 - type: Feature
 - objectives: shared content with deep links, should work on any jpulse rendered page, not just markdown docs